GoodGuyGregory/linear-manifesto/README.md

-# linear-manifesto
+# Linear-Manifesto
-Everything you need to know from Linear Algebra in Python Form
+Everything you need to know from Linear Algebra in Python Form.